Course Title: Mathematics for Computing 1

 Course Description

 Mathematics for Computing 1 provides a foundation for Computer Science.
-Many other areas of Computer Science require the ability to work with concepts from discrete structures.
-Discrete structures include topics such as set theory, logic, and graph theory.
+Many other areas of Computer Science require the ability to work with concepts from discrete structures, which include topics such asset theory, integers, functions, relations, logic, proofs, and graph theory.
 The material in discrete structures is pervasive in the areas of data structures and algorithms but appears elsewhere in Computer Science as well.

 Objectives/Learning Outcomes/Capability Development